Italy 10-year debt costs fall at solid bond sale

 "One of Italy's many challenges this year is to attract sufficient demand for its longer dated bonds.
 Today's result is a feather in the cap of the Treasury," said Nicholas Spiro at Spiro Sovereign Strategy.

-"This is all about sentiment - and right now it's working in Italy's favor."
+"This is all about sentiment - and right now it's working in Italy's favour."

 REINVESTMENT FLOWS